Meet Our Team

 Psychologist

-Dr. Santor is a clinical psychologist with 20 years of experience who works with children, adolescents, and adults dealing with a variety of mental health difficulties.
-In addition to treating mood (i.e., depression, dysthymia), anxiety (i.e., GAD, Panic, OCD, and phobias), stress (e.g., at school and work) and a number of behavioural problems (e.g., substance misuse, procrastination, performance anxiety, etc.), Dr. Santor also has extensive experience treating relationship and marriage difficulties, workplace stress, workplace coaching, as well as injury-related pain, trauma and loss of functioning.
+Dr. Santor is a clinical psychologist with decades of years of experience who works with children, adolescents, and adults dealing with a variety of mental health difficulties.
+In addition to treating mood (i.e., depression, dysthymia, bipolar disorder), anxiety (i.e., GAD, Panic, OCD, and phobias), stress (e.g., at school and work) and a number of behavioural problems (e.g., substance misuse, procrastination, performance anxiety, etc.), Dr. Santor also has extensive experience treating relationship difficulties, workplace stress, as well as trauma, grief and loss.

 Dr. Lindsay Rosval, C. Psych